DavidMunera28/IS601-final-project/UserStories.md

 **Action:** Locate Hero section.

-**Result:** A header is visible at the top of the home page and reads "INSERT CONTENT HERE".
+**Result:** A header is visible at the top of the home page and reads "Change How You Wander".

 ### Story 2-2